nathanielnyema/RAMSES/README.md

 ## Running the app
 1. To start the app run the command `bash start_app.sh <path to your mongo installation directory>/bin`.
 For more information on the mongo installation directory and the need for this argument see the MongoDB [documentation](https://docs.mongodb.com/manual/mongo/).

+## Notes on using the interface
+Once everything is set up you can access the dashboard from your browser of choice by navigating to port 5000 on your localhost.
+The home page will be blank at first, though, because the database is reset before the first request to the flask app.
+In the process, all beds are set to inactive (i.e. all beds are empty).
+To start mock streaming you'll need to manually add a patient to a bed.
+To do this, open the menu in the top left corner and navigate to the options page.
+Here you can enter any arbitrary patient name and a number from 1-16 as the bed id.
+For demo purposes these bed ids map to the dataset names on ieeg (1-16 maps to RID0060 to RID0075).
+When you see that you've successfully added a patient you can then navigate back to the home page.
+The patient still won't appear for some time until a non-artifact prediction has been made by the classifier (note predictions are made every 10 seconds).

 ## Contact
 Reach out to [Nathaniel Nyema](mailto:nyema@seas.upenn.edu), [Ola Owoputi](mailto:owo@seas.upenn.edu), [Elom Dumenyo](mailto:edumenyo@seas.upenn.edu), or [Shyon Small](mailto:shyons@seas.upenn.edu).